NgokNgo/Diabetes-Prediction/README.md

 `Strategy.md` : My plan after completing the EDA part.
 `Report.pdf` : In case you need to know why I chose these methods to process dataset, but this file is incompleted.

+*Notes:*
-*Notes:* I mainly work with R for this project so there will be some mistake in python code.
+- I mainly work with R for this project so there will be some mistake in python code.
 Check report file to understand the whole game !
+- pipeline is an extra work.